gmson/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-entity-linking.md

 > [!NOTE]
 > Since the index we're hosting is relatively small, you can reduce Azure consumption for the tutorial MAKES host instance by using the "--HostMachineSku" parameter and set the SKU to "Standard_D2_V2".

 ## Create filterable oral presentation list UI

+We now have a backend API to serve our KDD oral presentation data.
+The last step is to create the client application to showcase the filterable and search capability.
+The client application will support search, smart filter generation, and data retrival via Interpret, Histogram, and Evaluate APIs.
+For more information on building knowledge application client for search and filtering, see [Create a filterable paper list using MAKES](tutorial-conference-filterable-paperlist.md) for more details.

+### Use sample UI code to see them in action

+We've created a sample client app written in javascript.
+You should be able to see the conference application with a filterable paper list by wiring up the MAKES host URL to your deployed MAKES instance.
+For more to run the client app information, see **<tutorial_resource_root>/ConferenceApp_FilterableOralPresentation/README.md**